top of page

 Personal

-I grew up in Arizona and spent five years traveling as a military spouse before settling down in Duvall, Washginton.
-I enjoy playing nerdy board games with my husband, reading with my three children, and sharing food and conversation with friends.
+I grew up in Arizona and spent five years traveling as a military spouse before settling down in Duvall, Washington.
+I enjoy thrifting, playing nerdy board games with my husband, reading with my three children, and sharing food and conversation with friends.

 © 2026 by Cherise Benson, LMHC